turbot/steampipe-plugin-oci/docs/tables/oci_identity_api_key.md

 # Table: oci_identity_api_key

 This resource provides the Api Key resource in Oracle Cloud Infrastructure Identity service.
 Uploads an API signing key for the specified user.
-Every user has permission to use this operation to upload a key for their own user ID
+Every user has permission to use this operation to upload a key for their own user ID.

 ## Examples